jazzband/django-admin-sortable/README.rst

 django-admin-sortable is currently used in production.

-What’s new in 2.2.0?
+What’s new in 2.2.1?
 ~~~~~~~~~~~~~~~~~~~~

--  Django 3 compatibility
+-  Fixed overzealous selector in sortable inline tabular JavaScript code that was allowing the header row to be draggable.

 Future
 ~~~~~~